bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ludmilla Moonbrand.md

 - Weight: 148

 ## Personality/Mannerisms
-- Emani is the moral compass of the group
+- Ludmilla is the moral compass of the group

 ### Quips